The Unicorn’s Birthday® general concert notes, & specific movements notes for conductors and musicians

 09 The Bears Ballet

 The premise of the action in this movement is that bears can’t really dance.
 They can only slowly walk into place, and briefly hold a ballet pose or position.
-The “pose” moments are cued with the bell tree while the orchestra holds a chord.
+The “pose” moments are cued with the bell tree & cymbal while the orchestra holds a chord.

 10 Waltz of the Ducks